VisActor/VTable/docs/assets/tutorials/en/Getting_Started/The_structure_of_the_table.md

       }
     ]

-If it is a basic table, the content of the header is determined by the caption configured in columns.
+If it is a basic table, the content of the header is determined by the title configured in columns.
 As for whether it is displayed in the row header or the list header position, you need to see whether transpose is set to transpose.
 The following simple configuration:

      columns: [
        {
             "field": "Category",
-            "caption": "Category",
+            "title": "Category",
              "headerStyle": {
               color: 'red',
             },
         },
         {
             "field": "Sub Category",
-            "caption": "Sub-Category",
+            "title": "Sub-Category",
         }
     ]